image

 Given its large market size, Indonesia’s healthcare sector presents a lucrative opportunity for foreign investors.

 The government’s annual spending on healthcare has skyrocketed since the implementation of the universal healthcare program (BPJS) in 2014, which has now grown to be the world’s largest, covering some 248 million people.
-Every citizen and expatriate, living In the country for more than 6 months, are mandated to join.
-Companies must also register their employees to the program, paying a percentage of the premiums.
+Every citizen and the expatriates, living in the country for more than 6 months, are mandated to join.
+Companies must also register their employees for the program, paying a percentage of the premiums.

 Increasing spending on healthcare will impact important sub-sectors, such as the medical devices industry, which was valued at US$4.5 billion in 2019.
 The majority of this, US$2.8 billion, was from imports.
 Indonesia mainly imports sophisticated medical instruments, such as PET-CT scanners and ICU equipment, and exports low-tech equipment, such as gloves and syringes.